The Moor in European Heraldry

-This last coat of arms offers to contextualize much of symbolism we have already seen.
+This last coat of arms offers to provide more context for some of the Moor's head imagery we have already seen.
 It comes closest to that "mistaken" sign on the market fountain in Obergünzburg.
 There is a decapitated trophy head with blood streaming from the edges (as opposed to a star).
 The halo around the head suggests that this person was a martyred saint - someone who gave their life as a sacrifice for the cause of Christ.
 In many cases, it has been suggested that the Blackamoor in European heraldry is a representation of Christ himself (as with the Dutch village of Marken).

 The official version, compared to Hupp's, is less controversial.
 We see a "bishop" between two towers, which are 'flanked by two small escutcheons,' each with a head on it.
 The pattern on the shields represents the Archdiocese of Magdeburg, Germany.
 From this information, we can deduce that the man who stands in the gate of the city must be the archbishop.

 The Moor is Saint Maurice, who was recognized as the patron saint of Magdeburg.** Since the year 1389, the city of Aken was part of the State of Magdeburg.
 This is how the Moor of Magdeburg made it into the arms of the city.
 According to legend, Maurice laid down his life for God.
 For refusing to worship anyone but the Christian God, he was beheaded.